Benefits of Ginger

 It settles your stomach.

 Ginger ale has long been used for nausea, and for good reason.
 According to the University of Maryland Medical Center, putting a few drops of ginger essential oil onto a cloth or tissue and then inhaling the aroma can cure minor tummy troubles.
 Ginger ale can help, too.
 But if you use it for an upset stomach, be sure to allow most of the carbonation to escape before drinking it.
 No need to add gas to your intestinal woes.

-Ginger pills offer a side effect-free cure for motion sickness, which is caused by inner ear turmoil.
-This was the subject of a Mythbusters episode in 2005, "Seasickness: Kill or Cure," where they put ginger up against other cures like magnetic arm bands, a cinnamon flavored spray applied under the tongue, an electroshock wristband, a prescription medication, and a placebo.
-The ginger pills and prescription medication were the only remedies that worked, and ginger was the only one that worked without loopy side effects.
+Ginger pills offer a side-effect-free cure for motion sickness, which is caused by inner ear turmoil.
+This was the subject of a Mythbusters episode in 2005, "Seasickness: Kill or Cure," where they put ginger up against other cures like magnetic armbands, a cinnamon flavored spray applied under the tongue, an electroshock wristband, a prescription medication, and a placebo.
+The ginger pills and prescription medication were the only remedies that worked, and it was the only one that worked without loopy side effects.
 This remedy has been well-known among Japanese fishermen for centuries, so we can safely say this root is a winner for those with travel woes.